Combined APOGEE-GALAH stellar catalogues using the Cannon: Introduction

 \section{Introduction}

 The field of Galactic archaeology \citep{Freeman:2002} deals with dissecting the Milky Way into its various components with the aim to unravel the processes that contributed to the formation and evolution of our Galaxy.
-We rely on observation of stars, gas and dust in the Galaxy using a broad range of the electromagnetic spectrum to achieve this goal.
+Stellar spectroscopy plays a crucial role in this field by enabling accurate measurement of stellar parameters and detailed chemical compositions of stars in the Galaxy.
+Such measurements are crucial in tracing these stars back to their birth sites providing clues to the physical processes that led them to their present position in the Galaxy.